 - Decoction with fifty grams of the sliced fresh root, or leaves, per liter of water.
 Drink two or three cups a day.

-- Compresses soaked in the above decoction are then applied to the afflicted skin area.
+- Compresses soaked in the above decoction are applied to the afflicted skin area.

 American Species